Mushtaq-BGA/Enterprise-Inference/docs/single_node_deployment_OVMS.md

 cp -f docs/examples/single-node/inference-config.cfg core/inventory/inference-config.cfg
 ```

-Modify `inference-config.cfg` and set deploy_llm_models variable to off as shown below
+**Modify `inference-config.cfg` and set deploy_llm_models variable to off like this -> deploy_llm_models=off**
-*deploy_llm_models=off*

 Ensure the `cluster_url` field is set to the DNS used, and the paths to the certificate and key files are valid.
 The keycloak fields and deployment options can be left unchanged.
 For systems behind a proxy, refer to the [proxy guide](./running-behind-proxy.md).

 ### Step 4: Update `hosts.yaml` File
 Copy the single node preset hosts config file to the working directory: